Tabor Opera House

 The Museum Passport lets you visit all of Leadville’s museums—and get discounts on boat tours and train rides.

-History and Revival
+History and Revitalization

 The Tabor Opera House was built in 1879 by silver mining magnate Horace Austin Warner (HAW) Tabor and in its heyday hosted the likes of conductor John Philip Sousa, British wit Oscar Wilde, the great actress Sarah Bernhardt, and performer Anna Held.
 Even a circus with tigers has paraded across the stage.